textdb/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

 4. We have heard of Azure IoT Suite, does it offer a good starting point for us?

-5. We need to know when devices are not transmitting telemetry.
-Is there a way for us to find out?
+5. Some of our customers require their IoT devices to communicate in a firewall-friendly way without opening up additional incoming or outgoing ports.
+What options do we have to accomplish this?

 ### Infographic of common scenarios